KNG-Dev/Portfolio/README.md

 </p>

 <p align="center">
-Hey there, I’m Daniel, a Senior at The University of Texas at Dallas.
-I am currently working toward my BS in Computer Science specializing in mobile development.
-I have been working as a mobile developer for the last 3 years, whether it be full time or contracting.
-I specialize in native mobile apps, but I do have experience building in cross platform environments such as React Native.
+Hey there, I’m Kenny, a recent graduate at Temple University.
+I am currently pursuing a career in mobile development.
+I am a self-taught developer who have been programming for the last 2 years.
+I specialize in iOS apps.
 Something interesting about me is that I also have a passion for developing augmented and virtual reality applications.
 Check out some of my work below and feel free to reach out to me at any time!
 </p>

 <h1 align="center">Work Experience</h1>